triptease/docs/index.md

 1. On the parent page, towards the end of the `<body>` tag
 2. On the booking engine iframe, towards the end of the `<body>` tag

+### How should your content security policy be changed?

+If you have a Content Security Policy (CSP) in place, you will need to add `triptease.io *.triptease.io` to the `script-src` directive of Content-Security-Policy header.

+]\This defines Triptease domain and subdomains as a trusted source for scripts and ensures that the Triptease script will not be blocked by the browser.

 ### What does the script do?

 The script performs the following tasks: